bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/sprint_challenge/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+    The relationship between the `Employee` and `Territory` tables is of `many-to-many`.
+    There are every employees is assigned multiple location.
+Also, every territory has multiple employees assigned.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+    An appropriate situation for a document store would be where the storage of data needs to be flexible.
+For example storing information for recording books where certain attributes may be important for some books but not for others and where and where the relationship among these may not be so crucial for our goal in storing the data.

+    Document storage may not be appropriate for a bussiness like a retail store, where the company would like to keep track of suppliers, store locations, employees, and customers.
+Where the relationship among these may be crucial to extract valuable data proper control and decisions.

 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?
+    NewSQL is an attempt to create a framework that include the benefits of a framework like SQL that provides ACID.
+Yet with the scalability and flexibility of a framework like Mongo.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well